2694048168/blog/PaperMD/diffusion_models.md

 > [DeepFake tech.](https://en.wikipedia.org/wiki/Deepfake)  a  portmanteau word of "deep learning" and "fake" since 2016.

+[Stable Diffusion Release](<https://stability.ai/blog/stable-diffusion-public-release> (Robin Rombach, Andreas Blattmann, Dominik Lorenz, et al. "High-Resolution Image Synthesis with Latent Diffusion Models," CPVR'2022 Oral)) : **Firstly the public release of stable diffusion for researchers and user**

+> Some magical and interesting demos on InternetWeb for Stable-Diffusion and Disco-Diffusion.
+You can Google search on Web and try it with creative and generate ideas (music/image).

 [DALLE 2](<https://openai.com/dall-e-2/> (Aditya Ramesh, Prafulla Dhariwal, Alex Nichol, et al. "Hierarchical Text-Conditional Image Generation with CLIP Latents," OpenAI arXiv'2022)) : **a new AI system that can create realistic images and art from a description in natural language**

 <center class="half">